 Could Nazareth, the guardian of Mark and Elijah, also be son of William Norton?
 Nazareth appears on the 1830 U.S. Census in Richmond County as being 40 thru 49, placing his birth year between 1781 and 1790.

 Clayton Hathcock: “According to Richmond County, NC Court Minutes, Term of Court December 1804, Isam Norton, Nazareth Norton, Elias Norton, Mill Norton and Elisha Hathcock were ordered to work on a road in this county, 11 Dec, 1804.”
 We've identified an Elias and a Nazareth Norton in proximity to William already.
 Could all four Norton men above be brothers and the sons of William?

-This would account for Olive and the four men from the court minutes as William's children.
 This is not overwhelming evidence, since there are Hathcock cousins in the county, but it is suggestive.
 The mention of an Elisha Hathcock in that order now leads us to another relationship.